Work experience

 Expected work experience outcomes

-- Insight into working as a health or social care professional, ideally in the UK National Health Service (NHS).
+- Insight into working as a health or social care professions.

-- Experience providing direct, face-to-face (in-person), hands-on health or social care to people with health and/or social care needs.
+- Experience providing direct, face-to-face (in-person), hands-on care to people with health, care or wellbeing needs.

 What work experiences do we recommend?

-It is not possible to provide an exhaustive list of acceptable work experiences as roles and expectations vary between organisations.
-It is therefore up to you to be able to evidence how your combined work experiences meet all the expected outcomes listed above when asked about them during your Multiple Mini Interview (MMI).
+It is not possible to provide a full list of acceptable work experiences, as roles vary between organisations.
+You are responsible for demonstrating how your combined experiences meet the required outcomes at your Multiple Mini Interview (MMI).

 Specific guidance